ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'key' parameter is formatted as defined in {{ssec-join-resp}} of this document, with the difference that it does not include the 'group_SenderId' parameter.

+* The 'exp' parameter SHOULD be present.

-* The 'exp' parameter MUST be present.
+* The 'exi' parameter MUST be present.

 * The 'ace_groupcomm_profile' parameter MUST be present and has value coap_group_oscore_app.